Is Fandom An Obsession Or Is That The Misogyny Talking?

 ”

-Take James Corden joking about BTS visiting the UN and "15-year-old girls everywhere [finding] themselves wishing that they were Secretary-General António Guterres."
-This infantilization of the community rightly angered fans who have helped make the incredibly talented band the only Korean music act to have six different albums top the Billboard charts.
-Corden never apologized — but the media speaking mockingly of fangirls is nothing new.
-In a 2017 Rolling Stone article, Harry Styles was asked about seeking credibility beyond the teen girl demographic (the same demographic that has since made his Love On Tour show the 10th highest grossing tour of all time).
+Take James Corden joking about BTS visiting the UN and "15-year-old girls everywhere [finding] themselves wishing that they were Secretary-General António Guterres".
+This infantilisation of the community rightly angered fans who have helped make the incredibly talented band the only Korean music act to have six different albums top the Billboard charts.
+Corden never apologised — but the media speaking mockingly of fangirls is nothing new.
+In a 2017 Rolling Stone article, Harry Styles was asked about seeking 'credibility' beyond the teen girl demographic (the same demographic that has since made his Love On Tour show the 10th highest grossing tour of all time).

 In a welcome show of solidarity, Styles defended the musical tastes of his audience, stating: "Who’s to say that young girls who like pop music — short for popular, right? — have worse musical taste than a 30-year-old hipster guy … Young girls like the Beatles.
 You gonna tell me they’re not serious?
 How can you say young girls don't get it?
 They're our future."